elibroftw/blog.elijahlopez.ca/content/posts/canada.md

 your license should be suspended for an entire year.
 No jail, no felony, no record, but a license suspension.
 Well there would be one record which would be "got caught drunk driving" for potential future instances.

 A second offence would result in a 10 year license suspension.

+### The Canadian Dream

+This part is a draft.

+As a Canadian my vision is that each Canadian is entitled to be a land owner.
+Each Canadian deserves without cost a piece of land.
+After that condition is met, it would be fine to not forcefully redistribute that land henceforth.
+As in children inherit their parents land.
+If each person is given land, and each couple had two kids, there will never be a problem.
+Simply give land to your kids when they get married if their partner won't inherit land themselves, you give your land.
+Say your oldest son and their oldest daughter both get married.
+The negotiation should be last name changed for land.
+As in in the future when I'm married and now we own two land pieces, if my eldest son and another couples eldest daughter want to get married and both were born after the decree of land distribution, then the only thing tradeable is last name for land.
+I believe that no one in marriage should change their last name in modern times but if land was distributed fairly, it would be the only thing to negotiate.
+So if my son changes his last name, then the land the couple lives on comes from the other family.
+Vice versa as well.
+This is the fairest way to live in my opinion.
+And if neither wants to budge then the couples get 0 land.
+Because then what would the youngest children get?
+Obviously one big issue is that what if you have given land and now you have a child without land to give to?
+Well they are free to choose whoever they want, but if they choose someone without land, they should be prepared to rent for life.
+It would be incredibly say

+I do hope that the culture of the future ensures that children are 1 year apart and that they get married at the same time to sort out these details.
+This would be ideal.
+And BTW the spare piece of land gets rented out to non married people until your children get married.

+In today's western world, it's tradition a woman changes her last name to the man's but there is 0 logic to it.
+Only in my scenario does it make sense for people to trade last names.
+It was like this in the past too.
+Woman changed their last name because their family wouldn't needs to supply the land for the new couple to live on.
+However, women's rights means that the land is not guaranteed to be inherited by the oldest child.